 Below is a short (and in no way exhaustive) timeline of women’s economic empowerment in Australia, the UK, and the US.

-Aus, 1902: Women* are granted the right to vote and to stand for parliament. (*NB: The law only applied to Australian citizens.
-Aboriginal women weren’t counted as citizens until 1967.)
+Aus, 1902: Non-Indigenous women are granted the right to vote and to stand for parliament. (*NB: Aboriginal and Torres Strait Islander women didn’t receive the full suffrage until 1962.)

 UK, 1918: Women get the right to vote

 US, 1920: Women get the right to vote

 UK, 1946: The ban on the employment of married women is lifted for the Home Civil Service

 US, 1952: The first pregnant woman on air was Lucille Ball on the show ‘I Love Lucy’

 US, 1960s: Women get the right to own a bank account

 US, 1963: The Equal Pay Act is introduced in the US abolishing wage disparity (gender pay gap) on the basis of sex